-As part of the CGIAR Challenge Program on Water and Food’s (CPWF) amalgamation with the CGIAR Research Program on Water, Land and Ecosystems (WLE), CPWF is developing a strategy to ensure its knowledge management portfolio (communication, information management, monitoring and evaluation, and uptake) is integrated in order to ensure long-term use of its outputs.
+As part of the CGIAR Challenge Program on Water and Food’s (CPWF) integration with the CGIAR Research Program on Water, Land and Ecosystems (WLE), CPWF is developing a strategy to ensure its knowledge management portfolio (communication, information management, monitoring and evaluation, and uptake) is integrated in order to ensure long-term use of its outputs.
 CPWF’s lessons and experiences can help to inform WLE’s knowledge management practices as the program evolves.

 Moreover, where possible, CPWF’s extensive partnership base and social capital will be leveraged to support WLE in its start-up phase.